Why and How I Got Here

 Jeff was Davidson College's first Director of Sustainability.
 He worked for the U.S. EPA's Office of Inspector General in Research Triangle Park evaluating national air quality programs.
 He was a vice president and senior analyst at Bank of America working on green building, sustainable purchasing, green cleaning, renewable energy and more.
 Jeff designed, implemented, and managed a national sustainable manufacturing initiative for a D.C. nonprofit, the National Council for Advanced Manufacturing.
 The U.S. Department of Commerce appointed him to the Organisation for Economic Cooperation and Development's Advisory Expert Group on Sustainable Manufacturing and Eco-Innovation.

 Jeff earned a master's degree in journalism and mass communication at UNC-Chapel Hill where he worked on the 2011 Powering A Nation team to make the award-winning interactive documentary Coal: A Love Story.
 Jeff has served on boards such as the Davidson Farmers' Market and the start-up incubator Project for Innovation, Energy and Sustainability (PiES) in Davidson, NC.
-He also holds the following degrees: B.A.
-1999, Psychology, Davidson College.
-M.E.M.
-2003, Resource Economics and Policy, Nicholas School of the Environment and Earth Science, Duke University.
-M.B.A.
-2007, Entrepreneurship and Sustainable Enterprise, Kenan-Flagler Business School, University of North Carolina at Chapel Hill.
-M.A. in Journalism and Mass Communication from the University of North Carolina at Chapel Hill.
+He also holds the following degrees: B.A. in Psychology from (1999); Master of Environmental Management concentrating in Resource Economics and Policy from the Nicholas School of the Environment and Earth Science, Duke University (2003); M.B.A. concentrating in Entrepreneurship and Sustainable Enterprise from Kenan-Flagler Business School at The University of North Carolina at Chapel Hill (2007); and M.A. in Journalism and Mass Communication from the University of North Carolina at Chapel Hill (2012).

 Awards and Film Festivals